How to Invest in Georgian Real Estate with a $200,000 Budget

 Option 3.
 Mixed commercial-residential split ($130,000 + $60,000): Combine a 40–50 sqm commercial unit in Batumi’s Old Boulevard zone ($130,000) with a residential apartment in Batumi’s Khelvachauri suburb ($60,000).
 Commercial space leased to café or retail tenant yields 9–11% ($11,700–$14,300 annually) while the residential unit provides 7-8% yield ($4,200–$4,800 annually) from long-term renters or seasonal tourism.
 Total income reaches $15,900–$19,100 annually (8–9.5% blended yield) with exposure to both tourism and residential markets.
 Requires more active management but offers highest income generation.

 Option 4.
-New construction pre-sale ($170,000 + $30,000 staged): Reserve a 70-80 sqm apartment in a reputable developer’s pre-construction project in Tbilisi’s Dighomi or Varketili districts.
-Pay 50% upfront ($85,000), remaining 50% upon completion in 12-18 months.
-Pre-construction pricing typically offers 15-20% discount to finished inventory, and you can flip upon completion or hold for rental.
-Use remaining $115,000 for a second smaller unit ($70,000-$80,000) generating immediate rental income while waiting for new construction delivery.
+New construction pre-sale ($170,000 + $30,000 staged): Reserve a 70–80 sqm apartment in a reputable developer’s pre-construction project in Tbilisi’s Dighomi or Varketili districts.
+Pay 50% upfront ($85,000), remaining 50% upon completion in 12–18 months.
+Pre-construction pricing typically offers 15–20% discount to finished inventory, and you can flip upon completion or hold for rental.
+Use remaining $115,000 for a second smaller unit ($70,000–$80,000) generating immediate rental income while waiting for new construction delivery.
 This balances current income with discounted future inventory.
-Each option requires different involvement levels, risk tolerance, and timeline expectations—the dual apartment portfolio provides immediate diversified income with moderate complexity, while the mixed commercial-residential approach maximizes yields but demands stronger local market knowledge and property management capabilities.
+Each option requires different involvement levels, risk tolerance, and time horizon.
+The dual-apartment portfolio provides immediate diversified income with moderate complexity.
+The mixed commercial-residential approach offers higher yields but requires stronger local market knowledge and active property management.

 What common mistakes should I avoid when investing $200,000 in Georgian real estate as a beginner?